 At the Hampshire House, our executive chef Markus Ripperger’s life passion has been to create a wide variety of innovative, sustainable, locally-sourced and gourmet-cooked cuisine with many GMO-free options.
 Just reading a few of his menu selections is often enough to make anyone hungry.

-Be sure to let the drinks flow freely.
-Even if you opt for a cash-only bar, allow your guests to order alcoholic drinks if they wish.
+Consider upgrading your bar with Specialty Cocktails & Mocktails.
 And don’t hold back on desserts, either.
 Be sure to offer sweets other than the wedding cake.
 For many people, dessert is their favorite part of a meal.

 Plan to Have Fun.